steve-rescale/code-review/README.md

 The API also accepts different rules for how to label divisible numbers.
 The classic scheme described above is coded as `[[3, 'Fizz'], [5, 'Buzz']]`, but you could supply any number of `[integer, string]` tuples to label the list accordingly.

-You can assume that this API works well enough, though you are welcome to take a look at it.
+You can assume that this API works well enough, though you are welcome to take a look and critique it.

 The aim here is to debug the new web components comprising the front-end to this API.